amosstorkey/virgintivocec/README.md

 # Requires (hardware):

-0) Virgin Box and an always-on Raspberry Pi or Pi2 running OSMC.
+0) Virgin Box and an always-on Raspberry Pi or Pi2 running OSMC (other OS may well work but are untested).

 1) https://www.pulse-eight.com/